AnirudhT28/ID1205-Operating-Systems/assignment_3/question7/README.md

 ## Compilation Instructions

-Run the following command in your terminal: make
+Run the following commands in your terminal: make
 /usr/bin/time --verbose ./hw3_q7 <number_of_pages>